rowland007/Cyber-Playbook/docs/glossary.md

 - **Milestones** - The special criteria that are met by completing a specified amount of work toward the final product (PC Magazine, 2019).
 - **Mini Specification** - An analysis tool, named for its manageable size, for describing the policy to be carried out by a functional primitive; it can usually be described in a page or less (Robertson & Robertson, 2013).
 - **Mis-selling** - The act of selling something that is not suitable for the person who buys it (Cambridge Dictionary, 2019).
+- **Mobile Code** - Software programs or parts of programs obtained from remote information system, transmitted across a network, and executed on a local information system without explicit installation or execution by the recipient (Dukes, 2015).
 - **Multithreading** - A feature within a CPU that allows two or more instruction streams (threads) to execute concurrently.
 Each stream is a subprocess that is managed by the CPU and operating system.
 Today’s CPUs support a large number of threads.
 For example, IBM’s POWER8 CPU comes with up to 12 cores, and each core handles eight threads for a total of 96 threads.
 Operating systems are written to use multithreading wherever possible; however, applications can also be written to take advantage of this parallel processing.
 If the application is very complex, the effort can be formidable even for experienced programmers (PC Magazine, 2018).

 ## N